easonhuang123/vue2.0-source/从创建一个vue实例说起.md

 	    if (!parentVal) {
 	      return childVal
 	    }
-	    // when parentVal & childVal are both present,
-	    // we need to return a function that returns the
-	    // merged result of both functions... no need to
-	    // check if parentVal is a function here because
-	    // it has to be a function to pass previous merges. return function mergedDataFn () {
+	    return function mergedDataFn () {
 	      return mergeData(
 	        typeof childVal === 'function' ? childVal.call(this) : childVal,